JohnnyHuang101/workspace/README.md

 I am sharing this as a community resource for readers who want a real roadmap.
 My recommendation is not to treat these books as isolated references, but as a connected curriculum.
 If someone follows the roadmap below with patience and consistency, they can build a much stronger foundation than what most scattered online courses provide.

-**Important note:** this dataset card is best understood as a **curated study guide, reading map, and distilled note layer** over these books.
+**Important note:** this dataset card is best understood as a **curated study guide, reading map, and my master notes** over these books.
 Readers should access each book through legal and appropriate sources.
 Some titles are openly licensed, while others should be obtained from publishers, libraries, or authorized copies.

 ---